Mount Sinai (Bible)

-Mount Sinai (הַר סִינַי, Har Sīnay) is the mountain at which the Ten Commandments were given to Moses by God, according to the Book of Exodus in the Hebrew Bible.
+Mount Sinai (הַר סִינַי, Har Sīnay) is the mountain at which the Ten Commandments were given to the Hebrew prophet Moses by God, according to the Book of Exodus in the Hebrew Bible/Old Testament.
 In the Book of Deuteronomy, these events are described as having transpired at Mount Horeb.
-"Sinai" and "Horeb" are generally considered by scholars to refer to the same place.
+"Sinai" and "Horeb" are generally considered by biblical scholars to refer to the same place.
+Mount Sinai is considered one of the most sacred locations by the three major Abrahamic religions: Judaism, Christianity, and Islam.

-The location of the Mount Sinai described in the Bible remains disputed.
-The high point of the dispute was in the mid-nineteenth century.
-Hebrew Bible texts describe the theophany at Mount Sinai in terms which a minority of scholars, following Charles Beke (1873), have suggested may literally describe the mountain as a volcano.
+The exact geographical position of Mount Sinai described in the Hebrew Bible remains disputed.
+The high point of the dispute was in the mid-19th century.
+Biblical texts describe the theophany at Mount Sinai, in terms which a minority of scholars, following Charles Beke (1873), have suggested may literally describe the mountain as a volcano.

-Mount Sinai is one of the most sacred locations in Judaism, Christianity and Islam.